desentio/weploy-translate/README.md

 <br/><br/>

-# npm setup (proceed with caution ⚠️)
+# Npm setup
-Our codebase and Backend is being optimized daily.
+Our codebase and backend is being optimized daily.
 There might be unavoidable breaking changes in the future.
 We will send an email to your account about these changes.

 1. Install the npm package
 ```bash